How to Keep Snow off Your Satellite Dish

 Satellite dish heaters may sound complicated, but they’re simple, install easily, and save you a lot of pain through the winter months.
 At its core, a satellite dish heater is a simple metal heating element designed to fit on a satellite dish.

-They come in different sizes—some are even specifically designed to fit with different satellite dish brands, like DISH, DIRECTV, Hughesnet, Viasat, etc. We’ve rounded up the best options for most people in our table below.
+They come in different sizes—some are even specifically designed to fit with different satellite dish brands, such as DISH, DIRECTV, Hughesnet, Viasat, etc. We recommend the HotShot Satellite Dish Heater since it fits a variety of dishes.

 Best for